bilelmoussaoui/Hardcode-Tray/README.md

   cd /tmp && wget -O - https://raw.githubusercontent.com/bil-elmoussaoui/Hardcode-Tray/master/install.sh | bash
   ```

+  If you're installing on Arch, this package is also available on AUR under the name of [hardcode-tray-fixer-git](https://aur.archlinux.org/packages/hardcode-tray-fixer-git/).
+You can install using `yaourt hardcode-tray-fixer-git`.
+This will pull all dependencies so you can ignore the rest of installation instructions.

   2. Install  `python3-cairosvg` or `inkscape`
     - Debian/Ubuntu : <br />
       `sudo apt-get install python3-cairosvg`<br />